hbctraining/publication_perfect/lessons/ggplot2_syntax.md

 View(results)
 ```

 We see that each gene is a different row and each column corresponds to different statistics regarding the differences in gene expression between the KO and WT samples within the radial glia (`pax6` columns), intermediate progenitors (`tbr2` columns) and neurons (`neg` columns).
 For this plot, we are interested in the radial glia, which correspond to the `pax6` columns.
+Specifically, we are interested in plotting the `Pax6` log2 fold changes (`pax_log2FoldChanges`) on the x-axis and the -log10 `Pax6` p-adjusted values (`pax6_padj`) on the y-axis.

 ## Initializing the graph structure